-Consideration for admission by individual review can occur only if the applicant has submitted all required credentials, letters of recommendation, essay, etc., and, if required, scheduled an interview with the admissions office prior to the published deadline for admission application.
+Consideration for admission by individual review can occur only if the applicant has submitted all required credentials, and, if required, scheduled an interview with the admissions office prior to the published deadline for admission application.
+It is strongly recommended that students not meeting automatic admissions requirements also submit an essay or personal statement and letters of recommendation.